Francesco Del Balso: Prison

 On November 22, 2006, Del Balso was arrested along with dozens of others including Nicolo Rizzuto, Paolo Renda, Rocco Sollecito, Francesco Arcadi, and Lorenzo Giordano as part of the four-year Royal Canadian Mounted Police investigation known as Project Colisée.
 Sollecito pled guilty on September 18, 2008 to "general conspiracy to commit extortion, bookmaking, illegal gaming as well as being in possession of the proceeds of crime" and was sentenced to eight years imprisonment.
 Del Balso also pleaded guilty to filing false tax returns between 2003 and 2006 and for trafficking in cocaine in alliance with the Hells Angels.
 In one wiretapped phone call introduced as evidence by the Crown, Del Balso threatened the life of a ceramic company executive, saying: "Because the next time, you won't leave here, okay?
 You've been warned.
 It's over.
 Okay?"
-Del Balso was sentenced to 15 years in prison; he was released years later.
+Del Balso was sentenced to 15 years in prison.
+He was released in 2016.

 In May 2017, a French-Canadian man Marc Laflamme Berthelot broke into Del Balso's house and threatened to kill his family unless they told him where he was.
 One of Del Balso's relatives managed to call him to warn him about what was going on and he took off his electronic monitoring bracelet that he was required to wear on his ankle as part of a series of conditions imposed on him by the Parole Board of Canada.
-In August 2017, his statutory release was revoked due to this.
+Due to this, in August 2017, his statutory release was revoked.